 #5: Average test-takers see the GMAT as a fearsome roadblock, or a nuisance.
 700+ test-takers see the test as an evenly matched competitor, and not something superior, and thus look at it as an exciting challenge.

 #4: They balance strengths & weaknesses; quant and verbal.

 #3: They welcome mistakes, because mistakes are where new points will come from.
 They look for patterns of holes or flaws in their game on every question, and find a resolution that’s achievable under test conditions.

 #2: They train rigorously (instead of studying).
-They have a set training schedule in … Read full post
+They have a set training schedule in a conducive environment, and … Read full post

 In Part II of my series on the Verbal section of the GMAT, we are going to cover the necessity of predicting correct answers to Verbal questions before evaluating the answer choices available.
 Predicting is a skill one must learn and practice over time.
 Start now, do it consistently, and you will make a breakthrough.